sebastiantoh/tp/docs/team/jmleong666.md

 * **New Feature**: Added the ability to remove contacts from the archive.
   * What it does: allows users to remove contacts from the archive so that they appear in the contact list again.
-  * Justification: This feature allows users to return archived contacts to the contact list.
+  * Justification: This feature allows users to return archived contacts to the contact list when they become important again.

 * **Code contributed**: [RepoSense link](https://nus-cs2103-ay2021s1.github.io/tp-dashboard/#breakdown=true&search=jmleong666&sort=groupTitle&sortWithin=title&since=2020-08-14&timeframe=commit&mergegroup=&groupSelect=groupByRepos&checkedFileTypes=docs~functional-code~test-code~other&tabOpen=true&tabType=authorship&tabAuthor=jmleong666&tabRepo=AY2021S1-CS2103T-T11-1%2Ftp%5Bmaster%5D&authorshipIsMergeGroup=false&authorshipFileTypes=docs~functional-code~test-code)